taichi-dev/taichi/README.md

  - Execute `ti test` to run all the tests.
 It may take a around 20 minutes to run all tests.

 # Troubleshooting
+ - Run with debug mode to see if there's any illegal memory access;
- - Disable compiler optimizations to quickly confirm that the issue is not cause by optimization.
+ - Disable compiler optimizations to quickly confirm that the issue is not cause by optimization;

 # Folder Structure
 Key folders are